In design, we often talk about products, systems, and users. But we rarely discuss what happens to the designer.

 The opportunity to transform individual realizations into collective learning.

-This limits our ability to build reflective,
+This limits our ability to build reflective, responsible, and sustainable design practices.

 Design today is shifting.
 We no longer design for users— We design with them.